-The Terms & Conditions contained herein are the terms under which on-Tour and Doctors-on-Tour (being operating brands of Britcan International Consulting (B.I.C.)
-Inc) accepts reservations.
+The Terms & Conditions contained herein are the terms under which Doctors-on-Tour and on-Tour (being operating brands of Britcan International Consulting (B.I.C.)
+Inc. and together, for the purposes of these Terms & Conditions, being referred to collectively as DOT/OT/BIC) accepts reservations.
 Our liabilities are limited.
 When you make a payment of deposit and/or final payment, it is also an acknowledgement of receipt and acceptance of these terms and conditions.

 RESERVATIONS & DEPOSIT Early reservations are recommended to guarantee your reservation as several of the accommodation providers with which we make arrangements on your behalf have limited capacity.
-All services are strictly on a request basis, both for air travel and land requirements and subject to availability of seats and hotel/lodge/camp rooms.
-A guaranteed non-refundable deposit of \$600 per person (together with the applicable travel insurance premium is required with your reservation request.
-Tour extensions are also subject to additional non-refundable deposits as detailed in our brochure.
-Reservations made for travel within 105 days will require full payment at the time of reservation.
+All services are strictly on a request basis, both for air travel and land requirements and subject to availability of seats and hotel/lodge/camp rooms and cruise cabins.
+A guaranteed non-refundable deposit of \$500 per person (\$700 per person for programs which include a cruise component), together with the applicable travel insurance premium, is required with your reservation request.
+Tour extensions and, where applicable, seat upgrades in aircraft cabin categories higher than economy, are also subject to additional non-refundable deposits as detailed in each specific program's brochure.
+Reservations made for travel within 95 days (105 days for programs which include a cruise component) of the travel date will require full payment at the time of reservation.
 Certain non-standard arrangements may require higher deposit and the same will be advised to you at the time of booking.
-Please be aware that some airfares (outside of our group air blocks) require full payment at time of booking and will be advised to you accordingly.
+Please be aware that some airfares (outside of our group air blocks) require full payment at time of booking and will be advised to you accordingly at the time of your booking confirmation.

-FINAL AND/OR BALANCE DUE PAYMENT: Guaranteed payment of all balances due is no later than 105 days prior to departure date.
+FINAL AND/OR BALANCE DUE PAYMENT: Guaranteed payment of all balances due is no later than 95 days (105 days for programs which include a cruise component) prior to departure date.
 If payment of the balance due is not received by the stipulated date, we reserve the right to cancel your reservation without refund of deposit.

 CREDIT CARD PAYMENTS: Visa & MasterCard credit cards are accepted as form of payment.
-Credit card payments require that the passenger complete and sign our Booking Form as verification of their approval for the credit card to be charged both for the initial deposit as well as the future balance payments on the date they become due, together with any other charges due relating to the booking that have been requested by you in writing (including by electronic mail communication).
-No services will be provided without receipt of the signed Booking Form.
+We do accept any other kinds of cards, including either American Express or Diners Club.
+Your online authorization by way of our Online Registration Form acts as your approval for the credit card provided as part of your registration to be charged for both the initial deposit (and travel insurance premium, where applicable) as well as the future balance payments on the date they become due, together with any other charges due relating to the booking that have been requested by you in writing (including by current or future electronic mail communication).
+For registrations that are not received via our Online Registration Form, but instead are forwarded to DOT/OT/BIC by mailing, faxing or e-mailing a scanned completed copy of our (non-online) Registration Form, your signature on such (non-online) Registration Form verifies your approval for your credit card to be charged.
+No services will be provided without receipt of either the authorized Online Registration Form or the duly signed (non-online) Registration Form.
 Third party payments may have restrictions.